garrandall/popular-music-data/tracks/can-t-help-falling-in-love-andy-williams.md

 ---

 Wise men say, only fools rush in,
-But I cant help falling in love with you.
+But I can't help falling in love with you.
 Shall I stay, would it be a sin?
-If I cant help falling in love with you.
+If I can't help falling in love with you.

 Like a river flows, slowly to the sea,
 Darling so it goes,
 Some things are meant to be.

 Take my hand, take my whole life too.
-For I cant help falling in love with you.
+For I can't help falling in love with you.

 (Like a river flows, slowly to the sea,
 Darling so it goes,)

 Some things are meant to be.
 Take my hand, take my whole life too.
-For I cant help falling in love with you,
+For I can't help falling in love with you,

-For I cant help falling in love with you.
+For I can't help falling in love with you.